EyePreserve: Identity-Preserving Iris Synthesis: Datasets

+\siamulnew{First, the iris images were tightly cropped around the iris bounding box to a spatial resolution of $256\times256$ pixels.
+Because this crop is tight ($\frac{16}{14}$ times the iris radius on each side), the resulting iris diameter within these boundaries is approximately 224 pixels.
+This safely exceeds the 160-pixel minimum diameter required by the ISO/IEC 29794-6 standard for high-quality biometric enrollment samples.
+Consequently, these parameters define the spatial dimensions and iris diameter of the synthesized outputs.}

-\textbf{Curation common for WBPD and CSOSIPAD:} Our model training requires iris segmentation masks, which were generated with Vance \etal's models~\cite{vance2022deception}.
-Then we paired small- and large-pupil images so that we have appropriate inputs and targets to train the deformation model.
-To achieve this, we found the pupil and iris radii for all images in the WBPD and CSOSIPAD sets, and take all images with pupil-to-iris ratio between 0.2 and 0.7 (following suggestions from \cite{hollingsworth2009pupil, tomeo2015biomechanical}), divided into 5 bins of width 0.1, \ie, the first bin contains images with pupil-to-iris ratios between 0.2 and 0.3, and so on.
-We pair images in each bin with images from all other bins.
+\siamul{Training the {\it EyePreserve}} model also requires accurate iris segmentation masks, which we generated using Vance \etal's models~\cite{vance2022deception}.
+Finally, to train the deformation model effectively, we needed appropriate input-target pairs featuring the same eye with varying pupil sizes.
+We first calculated the pupil and iris radii for all images in the WBPD and CSOSIPAD datasets.
+Following suggestions from~\cite{hollingsworth2009pupil, tomeo2015biomechanical}, we isolated images with a pupil-to-iris ratio between 0.2 and 0.7.
+Then, we divided these images into five bins of width 0.1 (\eg, the first bin contains images with ratios between 0.2 and 0.3).
+Finally, to construct our training pairs, images in each bin were paired with images from all other bins, strictly ensuring that every pair corresponds to the same unique identity (matching both the subject ID and the specific eye type).